boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/index.md

     ![Authentication settings](/static/assets/site-administration/oauth-support/images/authentication-settings.png#width=65%)

-4. Provide the following details in the `OAuth 2.0` settings of Bold BI application.
+4. Please provide the following details in the `OAuth 2.0` settings of the Bold BI application.

     <table>